Alam-Sher-Khan/SwaggerAPI-DjangoRestFramework/README.md

 # Django Rest API

-A simple API written using the Django Rest Framework using APIView.
+A simple API written using the Django Rest Framework using APIView using Swagger API